biggybass/acoustics-and-psychoacoustics/topics/timbre_intro.md

 #### Timbre

-- As we start to discuss the perception as opposed to the physical nature of sound we begin to move more and more towards an area of research known as psycho-acoustics.
+- As we start to discuss the perception as opposed to the physical nature of sound we begin to move more and more towards an area of research known as psychoacoustics.
 - Ultimately, the aim of studies of timbre is to to identify the different perceptual results of different physical changes to the sound and to organise these findings into some sort of graph based on a multi-dimensional 'timbre-space'